Filippo MinecciaCountertenor

 • Vivaldi: Orlando furioso (Ruggiero) – Théâtre des Champs-Elysées

-• Handel: Giulio Cesare (Tolomeo) – Versailles Royal Opera, Beaune Festival
+• Handel: Giulio Cesare (Tolomeo) – Versailles Royal Opera, Ravenna Teatro Alighieri

 • Orff: Carmina Burana (Swan) – Rome Opera, Verona Arena